Connect with others who understand.

 Other members experience phlegm without a cough.
 One asked, “Does anyone have problems with phlegm in their throat?
 It’s an everyday problem for me.”
 Another added, “I keep getting mucus in my throat!
 I’m constantly clearing my throat.”

-Mucus can make for a lot of discomfort.
+Excess mucus production can make for a lot of discomfort, especially if you have MS and are choking at night.
 “I’m also having a lot of phlegm build up and get stuck in my throat, so it’s very hard to spit it out,” described one member.
 “I feel like I’m choking all the time.”

 Some people try to cough up phlegm but don’t have much luck.
 “I’ve had what feels like coughing spasms, sort of like my throat is trying to push something up, even when I haven’t swallowed anything,” one member described.
 “Occasionally, a small amount of sputum comes up, but not much.”
 Another echoed this feeling: “I have phlegm sometimes, and I can’t really cough it up.”